krisliew/krisliew/README.md

 ### Hi there 👋

-- I am Kris and I enjoy learning js and crypto related things 🌱
+- I am Kris and I enjoy learning ai and crypto related things 🌱

 <!--
 **soonjing/soonjing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.